 The Role, Challenges, and Definition of a Line Manager

-A line manager is a person who directly manages other employees and operations of a business while reporting to a higher ranking manager.
-The line manager term is often used interchangeably with "direct manager."
+A line manager oversees other employees and operations of a business while reporting to a higher-ranking manager.
+The "line manager" term is often used interchangeably with "direct manager."

 - Recruiting and hiring talent to fill team positions

 - Providing training and support to new hires

 - Cross-training employees to ensure job rotation and minimize assignment coverage gaps

 - Providing coaching and performance feedback to all team members